Seizures of Cash by U.S. Postal Inspectors

 Tactics Used by Postal Inspectors with the U.S. Postal Service

-Postal Inspectors with the U.S. Postal Service are considered to be investigative or law enforcement officers of the United States within the meaning of Title 18, United States Code, Section 2510(7).
+Postal Inspectors with the U.S. Postal Service are considered investigative or law enforcement officers of the United States within the meaning of Title 18, United States Code, Section 2510(7).

-In other words, Postal Inspectors are classified as an officer of the United States who is empowered to conduct investigations of or to make arrests for offenses enumerated in Title 18, United States Code, Section 2516.
+In other words, postal inspectors are classified as officers of the United States who are empowered to conduct investigations of or make arrests for offenses enumerated in Title 18, United States Code, Section 2516.

 The duties of a Postal Inspector with the United States Postal Inspection Service (USPIS) include investigating criminal violations involving the U.S. Mail, its customers, employees, and infrastructure.